 If you know what area of study you want but you need to strengthen your academic skills and explore future careers then think about one of our Pre Programs in either Business, Community Services, Health, or Hospitality or consider taking one of our General Arts and Science programs which can open the door to other academic programs at George Brown or transfers to other colleges or university.

-Passionate about making a difference – our one of a kind, Assaulted Women’s and Children’s Counsellor / Advocate, or Northern Women’s Empowerment Support and Advocacy Education Programs may be your calling.
+Passionate about making a difference – our one of a kind, Assaulted Women’s and Children’s Counsellor / Advocate program may be your calling.

 For immigrant students, improve your English through a course in English for Academic Purposes, or work to re-establish your home country career with one of our Immigrant Education Bridging Programs.

-If you are in need of help in finding the right program for you, make an appointment with our Entry Advising Service
+If you are in need of help in finding the right program for you, make an appointment with our Entry Advising Services.

 George Brown College Centre for Preparatory and Liberal Studies has varied and flexible program offerings to respond to a range of student interests and needs.
 Programs at the Centre for Preparatory and Liberal Studies are offered in four schools: